Humidor Cleaning & Care

 - Keep your humidor out of damp areas such as the basement.
 This type of area could cause mold growth.

-- Keep your humidor out of direct sunlight or in space with large temperature fluctuation.
+- Keep your humidor out of direct sunlight or in a space with large temperature fluctuation.